zhengqigao/hbsattn/README.md

 # Heterogeneous Block Sparse Attention Kernel

 This repository provides a high-performance **Block Sparse Attention** kernel for PyTorch, implemented with **Triton** for GPU acceleration.
-The kernel is designed for efficient processing of long sequences by doing attention only on the query and key blocks allowed by the user.
+The kernel is designed for efficient processing of long sequences by doing attention only on the query and key blocks allowed by the user (i.e., allowed by a given `block_mask`).

 ## Features

 - **Heterogeneous**: allows `q_block_size != k_block_size` as long as both are integer multiples of 16.
 - **Variable length**: supports variable-length query, key, and value inputs, and allows query and key to have different lengths, i.e., `cu_q_seqlens != cu_k_seqlens`.
+When they are not equal, we follow the convetion of alignment to right bottom.
+Please refer to the [Changelog 2.1 of FlashAttention](https://github.com/Dao-AILab/flash-attention/tree/main).
 - **Causality**: supports both `causal` and `noncausal` modes.
 - **Group query attention**: allows `nhead_q % nhead_k == 0`.